What Is Change Management ?

 Change management has a direct, obvious relationship with actually meeting the objectives of a transformation project.
-In a study performed in 2018, change management company Prosci discovered study participants that had excellent change management plans were six times more probable to reach benchmarks and objectives compared to those with poorer change management plans.
-While this particular study looked at change as a whole, the same could be true with the adoption of new digital processes or technologies within a workforce.
+In a study performed in 2018, change management company Prosci discovered study participants that had well-developed change management plans were six times more probable to reach benchmarks and objectives as compared to those with poor change management planning.

 2. Schedule adherence is a critical part of change management.

-One thing often lacking with digital transformations within a business operation is having a predetermined schedule for when the transformation should be complete.
-Having a schedule of what will happen and when gives management and leaders a good guideline to follow with employees when it comes to learning new processes.
-Prosci found in their aforementioned study that 69 percent of companies that made use of change management processes actually finished their intended projects on or ahead of their predetermined schedule.
+One thing often lacking in digital transformations is having a defined and communicated schedule for the conclusion of key elements of the transformation.
+Having a schedule of what will happen and when gives management and stakeholders guidelines to follow with the workforce for learning new processes.
+Prosci found, in the aforementioned study, that 69 percent of companies that made use of change management processes actually finished their intended projects on or ahead of their predetermined schedule.

 3. Employee resistance is a big stumbling block for intended change.

 Employees are accustomed to doing things the way they are trained, especially when it comes to the technology used at work.
-Therefore, it really should not come as a surprise that employee-resistance can be a huge stumbling block for companies trying to make changes.
-This leads to question: how can company leaders prevent the resistance to change that is so prevalent with the average workforce?
-One key answer is to include employees so they feel they are working toward the greater good with a common purpose, and good change management is a big part of that.
+Therefore, it really should not come as a surprise that employee-resistance can be a huge stumbling block for companies trying to transform.
+So, how can leadership overcome resistance to change?
+One of the most effective approaches is inclusion.
+When employees feel they are working toward a common purpose, outcomes improve.
+However, this requires effective change management supported by company and project leadership.

 4. Change initiatives often fail in business.

-The Harvard Business Review found in one study that more than 70 percent of transformation efforts fail.
-While there may be a lot of contributing factors, proper change management from the onset of a planned transformation could potentially be at the root of this staggering statistic.
-With digital adoption solutions from a company like Epilogue Systems implemented initially, business owners have a greater chance of seeing good followthrough from employees when they want to adapt to a new digital platform, software, etcetera.
+The Harvard Business Review concluded in one study that more than 70 percent of transformation efforts fail.
+While there are many contributing factors, proper change management from the onset of a planned transformation is a common contributing factor of this staggering statistic.

 The Three Necessary Components of Effective Change Management with Digital Adoption

-Effective change management with digital adoption is not a once-and-done process.
+Effective change management with digital adoption is not a one-and-done process.
 Three very necessary components must be present in order for change management to be successful.